About Paddle for the Sound

 We suggest using one of the following apps while you paddle:

 - Go Paddling

 - Polaris GPS

 Remember, screenshot your distance through your selected app on EACH excursion you take and submit it to Amanda at firstname.lastname@example.org with your name, category, and date to be eligible for prizes.
-All excursions can be included in one email but they must be submitted no later than 11:59 p.m. on August 7 for eligibility.
+All excursions can be included in one email but they must be submitted no later than 11:59 p.m. on the last day of the virtual competition for eligibility.